-- 1. Determine which hard disk was reported by the RAID software as defective. - 2.
-Replace the defective hard disk. - 3.
+- 1. Determine which hard disk drive has been reported as defective by the RAID software (HDD on port 0, 1, 2 or 3). - 2.
+Remove the defective hard disk drive (internal drive or drive in removable drive bay). - 3.
 Replace the defective hard disk with a hard disk of the same type and capacity.